Kolmogorov complexity: Inequalities

+Theorem. (information non-increase) For any computable function $f$, we have $K(f(x)) \leq K(x) + K(f)$.

+Proof.
+Program the Turing machine to read two subsequent programs, one describing the function and one describing the string.
+Then run both programs on the work tape to produce $f(x)$, and write it out.

 Uncomputability of Kolmogorov complexity

 A naive attempt at a program to compute K

 At first glance it might seem trivial to write a program which can compute K(s) for any s, such as the following: